sipgate-io/sipgateio-sendfax-node/README.md

 }
 ```

-To check if the provided file is a PDF document we use the `file-type` module to ensure that the mime-type of the file is `application/pdf`.
+To ensure that the file that is passed is a PDF document we use the `file-type` module and verify that the mime-type of the file is `application/pdf`.

-After getting the recipient number and filePath from the supplied arguments and checking the file is a PDF document, we call our `sendFax` function located in the [fax.js](./fax.js) and pass the `recipient` and the `filePath` as arguments.
+Now, the `sendFax`,  located in the [fax.js](./fax.js), function is called and the `recipient` and the `filePath` are passed as arguments.

 ```javascript
 const sendFaxResponse = await sendFax(recipient, filePath);
 ```

-In the `sendFax` function, we first get the filename of the supplied file.
+In the `sendFax` function, we then save the filename of the supplied file to the constant `filename`.

 ```javascript
 const filename = path.basename(filePath);
 const base64Content = readFileAsBase64(filePath);
 ```

-After that we call our `readFileAsBase64` function which reads the file contents and Base64 encodes it.
+Afterwards we call the `readFileAsBase64` function which reads the file contents and encodes it to Base64.

 ```javascript
 const readFileAsBase64 = (filePath) => {